Śūnyatā: Influence on Advaita Vedanta

 Taken together "anutpāda" means "having no origin", "not coming into existence", "not taking effect", "non-production".

 According to Gaudapada, the Absolute is not subject to birth, change and death.
 The Absolute is aja, the unborn eternal.
 The empirical world of appearances is considered Maya (unreal as it is transitory), and not absolutely existent.
 Thus, Gaudapada's concept of ajativada is similar to Buddhist term "anutpāda" for the absence of an origin or śūnyatā.
 (Note: The term is also used in the Laṅkāvatāra Sūtra.
 According to D.T Suzuki, "anutpada" is not the opposite of "utpada", but transcends opposites.
 It is kenshō, seeing into the true nature of existence, the seeing that "all objects are without self-substance Śūnyatā".)

-But Gaudapada's perspective is quite different from Nagarjuna.
+But Gaudapada's perspective is quite different from Nagarjuna's.
 Gaudapada's perspective found in Mandukya Karika is based on the Mandukya Upanishad.
 According to Gaudapada, the metaphysical absolute called Brahman never changes, while the phenomenal world changes continuously, so the phenomenal world cannot arise independently from Brahman.
 If the world cannot arise, yet is an empirical fact, then the perceived world has to be a transitory (unreal) appearance of Brahman.
 And if the phenomenal world is a transitory appearance, then there is no real origination or destruction, only apparent origination or destruction.
 From the level of ultimate truth (paramārthatā) the phenomenal world is māyā, "illusion", apparently existing but ultimately not metaphysically real.

 In Gaudapada-Karika, chapter III, verses 46–48, he states that Brahman never arises, is never born, is never unborn, it rests in itself:

 When the mind does not lie low, and is not again tossed about, then that being without movement, and not presenting any appearance, culminates into Brahman.
 Resting in itself, calm, with Nirvana, indescribable, highest happiness, unborn and one with the unborn knowable, omniscient they say.
 No creature whatever is born, no origination of it exists or takes place.
 This is that highest truth where nothing whatever is born.